cyberark/conjur/README.md

    root@f39015718062:/src/conjur#
    ```

-   This will:
+   The `--authn-ldap` flag will:
   * Start an OpenLDAP container.
   * Load a user `alice` with the password `alice` into the LDAP server.
   * Load a policy `authn-ldap/test`, that grants `alice` the ability to authenticate via `http://localhost:3000/authn-ldap/test/cucumber/alice/authenticate` with the password `alice`.

-3. run the server
+3. Run the server

    ```sh-session
    root@f39015718062:/src/conjur# conjurctl server